Grade Level

 Lesson Process

-Next, we talk about calligraphic line defined as a “line or a group of lines either derived from or resembling letter forms and characterized by qualities usually associated with cursive writing, especially that produced with a brush or pen.”
-Students go back to practicing in their sketchbooks with creating thick and thin lines with various brushes.
+Next, we talk about a calligraphic line defined as a “line or a group of lines either derived from or resembling letter forms and characterized by qualities usually associated with cursive writing, especially that produced with a brush or pen.”
+Students go back to practicing in their sketchbooks by creating thick and thin lines with various brushes.
 Students will work in a complementary calligraphic line style into the background of the piece.
 Students can use pan watercolors for washes in the background or even for touches of color in the plant itself.
 I also show students how to add salt to create textural effects.
-We also take about how to keep the lines from competing by color selection and by allowing the plant colors to stand out while the background color and lines might be more muted.
+We also talked about how to keep the lines from competing by color selection and by allowing the plant colors to stand out while the background color and lines might be more muted.

 Vocabulary

-contour line, blind contour line, modified contour line, calligraphic line, water color, water based media, bleeding, washes
+contour line, blind contour line, modified contour line, calligraphic line, watercolor, water-based media, bleeding, washes

 Resources